-Initially, evaluate airway, breathing, and circulation, and stabilize as necessary.
-If the patient has a Glasgow coma scale (GCS) of < 8, no gag reflex, or other concerns for an ability to protect their airway, perform rapid sequence intubation.
-Similarly, if heart rate or blood pressure are slow enough to decrease CPP, consider external pacing, defibrillation, or vasopressors, as indicated.
+Initially, evaluate the airway, breathing, and circulation, and stabilize as necessary.
+If the patient has a Glasgow coma scale (GCS) of less than 8, no gag reflex, or other concerns for an ability to protect their airway, perform rapid sequence intubation.
+Similarly, if heart rate or blood pressure is slow enough to decrease CPP, consider external pacing, defibrillation, or vasopressors, as indicated.

 If there are no signs of trauma and no suspicion for infection, consider toxic or metabolic causes, including medication overdose, withdrawal states, or the effects of drug-drug interaction.

 In the delirious patient, consider environmental manipulation, such as lightning, psychosocial support, minimization of unnecessary noise, and mobilization to prevent worsening of sundowning behavior.
-If acute sedation is needed, consider haloperidol (5 mg to 10 mg by mouth, intramuscularly, or intravenously, but consider reduced dosing in the elderly, reduce every 20 to 30 minutes).
+If acute sedation is needed, consider haloperidol (5 mg to 10 mg by mouth, intramuscularly, or intravenously, but consider reduced dosing in the elderly).
 Most sources recommend against the chronic use of benzodiazepines in the elderly, as it can often worsen sundowning behavior due to the amnesiac and disinhibitory effects, but in the acute setting, treatment with benzodiazepines (typically lorazepam 1 mg to 2 mg by mouth, intramuscularly, or intravenously) can be useful.